Nicolas-Reyland/pemog/README.md

 # pemog
 **P**ython **E**xtension-**Mo**dule **G**enerator

-⚠️ This is still under developpment (please do not use yet) ⚠️

 The goal of **pemog** is to generate portions of code in another language based on python code, when rewriting a python module.
 For now, the only supported language for extension modules is C.

 For now, only empty functions are generated.